j1nma/molecular-dynamics-simulation/README.md

 # Event Driven Molecular Dynamics Simulation of Hard Spheres: Brownian Movement

 Molecular dynamics simulation of hard spheres governed by events with elastic collisions.
+No other forces are exerted.
 Particles follow a uniform rectilinear motion between collisions.
 N is the number of particles, and the maximum that allows simulations in reasonable times.